rladiesstl/meetup-mar-2021/README.md

 * tidyverse

-*NOTE: The workshop assumes at least some familiarity with using R and R Studio.*
+*NOTE: The workshop assumes at least some familiarity with using R and R Studio.
+To follow along you will need to have R and R Studio installed before the workshop begins.*